United Citizens Party: 2008 Presidential Elections

 In 2010, the party cross-endorsed former football player Morgan Bruce Reeves for governor, alongside the South Carolina Green Party.
 Reeves received 0.9% of the vote.

-On the November 2014 ballot, the party nominated Morgan Bruce Reeves for Governor and David Edmond for Commissioner of Agriculture.
+On the November 2014 ballot, the party nominated Reeves for Governor and David Edmond for Commissioner of Agriculture.
 Reeves received 0.5% of the vote.

 In 2018 and 2022, Chris Nelums ran as a United Citizens Party candidate for Commissioner of Agriculture.
 In 2018 Nelums received 118,671 votes, or 8.85% of the vote; in 2022, he received 95,625 votes, or 6.84% of the vote.

+2024 Presidential Elections

+For the 2024 United States presidential election, the UCP chose to nominate Cornel West.
+Also on the 2024 UCP ticket are Gregg Marcel Dixon running for South Carolina's 6th Congressional District challenging Democratic incumbent Jim Clyburn, and Chris Nelums running for State Senate District 19, challenging Democratic incumbent Tameika Isaac Devine.
+Neither the UCP's leadership, nor its candidates, responded to requests from The State for an interview to be included in their profile of third-party candidates.
+None of the party's candidates were elected.